 In accordance with Chapter 19.27 RCW, State Building Code, the University of Washington is required to comply with the state of Washington's International Fire Code (IFC) and Chapters 296-24, 296-62, 296-67, 296-155, and 296-800 WAC.
 Local jurisdictions (counties and cities) are authorized to administer and enforce the IFC.
 Local jurisdictions may also amend the IFC provided their codes are no less stringent than state code.
 Seattle, Tacoma, and other local jurisdictions have adopted local amendments to the IFC through municipal and other codes.
 The specific ordinance reference changes every code cycle.

 The IFC sets forth regulations consistent with nationally recognized practices for safeguarding life and property from the hazards of fire and explosion.
 The provisions of the code apply similarly to the building code, i.e., new construction and renovation.
-However, the code is retroactive for conditions, which, in the opinion of the local Chief (or Fire Marshal in many jurisdictions) constitute a distinct hazard to life and property.
+However, the code is retroactive for many administrative, operational and maintenance provisions and conditions, which, in the opinion of the fire code official (the Fire Marshal in many jurisdictions), constitutes a distinct hazard to life and property.

 State-licensed facilities, such as hospitals, health clinics, and daycare centers, are also regulated for fire safety by state agencies, such as the Department of Health, the Department of Social and Health Services, the State Fire Marshal's Office within the Washington State Patrol, and other licensing bodies.

-This policy applies at all locations including the Seattle, Bothell, and Tacoma campuses, jointly-owned facilities, all other University-owned property, University-leased space, and temporary field operations and field trips that are under the control of University operations and staff.
+This policy applies at all University locations including the Seattle, Bothell, and Tacoma campuses, jointly-owned facilities, research stations, all other University-owned property, University-leased space, and temporary field operations and field trips that are under the control of University operations and staff.

 The UW Tacoma campus has special considerations related to local jurisdictions and agencies.
 Consult UW Tacoma operating procedures and programs for implementation.